Training for online instructors

 The revamped Online Instructor Orientation (now called FoOT/Flex-OIO) is available by invitation from a dean or department chair.
 Deans and chairs coordinate enrollment in training sessions for instructors new to online teaching.
 Those interested in teaching online should start a discussion with their department chair or dean.
 As appropriate, a dean or chair will initiate the process by submitting either a FoOT enrollment request or a course request.
 For more information, contact Dennis Hitchcox or Peter Seaman.

-Document accessibility and video captioning trainings will help you make your online content accessible.
+Document accessibility and video captioning training will help you make your online content accessible.
 (Contact Karen Sorensen for more information.)

 Our staff also offer a variety of other trainings and workshops that are available to both online and face-to-face faculty.